aeschi/zem_installation/final_documentation.md

 #### Movement of boids

-- boids follow a sphere that has moves randomly around the area
-- effect obtained by using noise function/node
-- target is sphere as long as no leapMOtion is connected but if leapmotion is connected the target switches to the users' hand.
-- obtained by using different nodes for instance math node for mapping the hand movement to the target position
-- switch for switching the target, which is then addressed in the script
+As mentioned above the boids follow a sphere that has moves randomly around the area.
+This effect is obtained by using noise node that is mapped to the transform position of the target.
+The target is sphere as long as the leap mOtion has no input.
+If the leap motion is connected the target switches to the users' hand.
+This functionality is implemented in the script.
+To get a smooth movement of the boids we used the math node for mapping the right values of the hand input to target's transform.

 <img src="img/toucdesigner_target.png" width="800px">